 An Ecumenical movement has attempted to unify scripture across all denominations so the world’s rev-head flock may receive wisdom: A checking-height of 0.05” in the New World and 1mm in the Old**.
 Sadly, in acts of religious arrogance, many denominations resist.

-Therefore, a quest came upon this author: To collate all insights gleaned by the Skrunkwerks Bump-Stick Diviner into a Holy Ecumenical Cam Table under a Unitarian checking-height of 1mm.
-Let all Airhead disciples rejoice!
+Therefore, a quest came upon this author: To collate all insights gleaned by the Skrunkwerks Bump-Stick Diviner into a Holy Ecumenical Cam Table under the Unitarian checking-heights of 1mm and 0.050″ Let all Airhead disciples rejoice!

 * Checking height is the cam or valve lift at which various cam charateristics and specifications (duration, valve opening and closing timing, overlap etc) are measured.
 Comparison between cams is made difficult if not impossible by a confusing array of proprietary checking heights based on various criteria.
 Worse, some manufacturers persist in publishing cam specifications without any mention of checking height rendering their specifications utterly worthless!